 - They Wasted a Perfectly Good Plot: Aracely was supposed to have her own arc in the future issues but sadly, it was scrapped as the series was abruptly cancelled.

-- Too Good to Last: The Marvel NOW series was ended after only 12 issues despite being beloved by fans and critics.
+- Too Good to Last: The Marvel NOW series was ended after only 12 issues despite being beloved by fans and critics (though unfortunately that did not translate to sales).
 Even worse it was ended alongside the equally-beloved The Superior Foes of Spider-Man, meaning fans felt twice the pain.

 - Wangst: A particularly infamous case, as Speedball took on the identity "Penance" and altered his suit so that he would be stabbed whenever he used his powers.
 Fans quickly nicknamed him Bleedball.